By John Miller

 I bet you were happy to hear that one.
 Is there a woman out there who doesn’t enjoy checking herself out in the mirror every chance she gets?
 Mirrors are not only stylish decoration elements, but they are also capable of doubling your living space, at least visually.
 Invest in large, wall-width or height mirrors and gorgeous wooden or vintage frames to add more dazzle.

 Play with the light

-Another trick to create the illusion of a larger open space is by letting in an intensive flow of natural light bathe the room and bounce off reflecting bare surfaces.
-You should avoid placing large pieces of furniture that disrupt the flow of light from windows and position your mirrors (if you have decided to invest in them), so that the spread the natural light even further into the living space.
+Another trick to create the illusion of a larger open space is by letting in an intensive flow of natural light to bathe the room and bounce off reflecting bare surfaces.
+You should avoid placing large pieces of furniture that disrupt the flow of light from windows and position your mirrors (if you have decided to invest in them), so that light spreads even further into the living space.

 Forget about heavy draperies and curtains and go for light and filmy transparent textures that will complement the rest of the room’s color palette.
 If you are short on natural light, you can purchase a few creative lighting pieces and position them in clever spots to maximize the light.

 Choose lighter tones